andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/cncolder/awesome) - A curated list of my GitHub shopping cart.
 - [awesome-video-object-detection](https://github.com/codingonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [awesome-list](https://github.com/cometkim/awesome-list) - My personal awesome list based on GitHub stars.
+- [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [Good-Finds](https://github.com/deshabhishek007/Good-Finds) - List of Good Finds for Developer / Marketers / Blogger.
 - [awesome-approximate-dnn](https://github.com/e-dupuis/awesome-approximate-dnn) - Curated content for DNN approximation, acceleration . with a focus on hardware accelerator and deployment.
 - [awesome-bugs](https://github.com/HackOvert/awesome-bugs) - A collection of software bug types and articles showcasing the hunt for and exploitation of them.